1963 Dime Value Checker: Errors List, “D” & No Mint Mark Worth

 1963 Doubled Die Reverse

-The 1963 Doubled Die Reverse error occurred during the die manufacturing process when multiple hub impressions were made at slightly different positions, creating visible doubling on the reverse design elements.
-The most prominent doubling appears in “UNITED STATES OF AMERICA” and “E PLURIBUS UNUM,” with “UNITED” showing the most noticeable effect, while the motto displays subtle doubling primarily in the first letters “E” and “P”.
+The 1963 Doubled Die Reverse error occurred during the die manufacturing process when the hub made multiple impressions at slightly different positions, creating visible doubling on reverse design elements.
+The most obvious doubling appears in “UNITED STATES OF AMERICA” and “E PLURIBUS UNUM” — with “UNITED” showing the most noticeable effect.

 1963 Doubled Die Reverse Dime Price/Grade Chart